 The logic goes like this: When citrate lyase is blocked, the body is forced to metabolize carbohydrates, redirecting them into energy production instead of transforming them into fat.
 Your lower body fat percentage in turn means that diet and exercise become more productive, because there’s less fat to burn.

-There’s further evidence that Garcinia Cambogia can also increase the brain’s serotonin production, which can improve your mood and make you less prone to emotional over-eating.
+There’s further evidence that it can also increase the brain’s serotonin production, which can improve your mood and make you less prone to emotional over-eating.

-Unlike stimulant appetite suppressants, the active agent in Garcinia Cambogia increases the level of satiety you feel from eating, which means you feel more emotional satisfaction from eating less.
+Unlike stimulant appetite suppressants, the active agent increases the level of satiety you feel from eating, which means you feel more emotional satisfaction from eating less.

 For those who tend to reach for a snack when they need a mood enhancer or those who tend to binge when they’re unhappy, Garcinia Cambogia can seem like an ideal solution.

-Chemically, there is some evidence to support the claim that Garcinia Cambogia has weight-loss-promoting properties.
+Chemically, there is some evidence to support the claim that it has a weight-loss-promoting properties.

 It may also make it easier for your body to process glucose, the sugar your cells require to produce energy.
 In one laboratory study, mice given Garcinia Cambogia showed lower levels of insulin that those that weren’t given it.

-Additionally, Garcinia Cambogia may help stabilize cholesterol levels by lowering triglycerides and LDL (commonly known as “bad cholesterol”) and raising HDL (otherwise known as “good cholesterol”).
+Additionally, it may help stabilize cholesterol levels by lowering triglycerides and LDL (commonly known as “bad cholesterol”) and raising HDL (otherwise known as “good cholesterol”).

 In other words, the claims made about Garcinia Cambogia’s health benefits aren’t entirely without basis.

-But is losing weight with Garcinia Cambogia really just as simple as taking a pill?
+But is losing weight really just as simple as taking a Garcinia Cambogia?

 Let’s keep exploring the facts.